 The Global Honors Student Leadership Council (SLC)

 All Global Honors students are members of the SLC.
-Participation in SLC meetings (typically 2-3 times per quarter) and activities is completely optional, but opportunities for involvement are abundant.
+Participation in SLC meetings and activities (typically 2-3 times per quarter) is optional but strongly encouraged, and opportunities for involvement are abundant.
 Each Spring, SLC Co-Chairs are elected by their classmates, and these leaders are tasked to schedule meetings, brainstorm a quarterly calendar of events, and enable their peers to come up with their own activities - all Global Honors students are considered to be emerging leaders, and they have the freedom to lead projects that are of personal interest and value.
 For information on the SLC Co-Chair role, see the SLC Guidelines & Expectations.

 Global Honors Service Activities